DevTarlow/DevTarlow/README.md

 ## Writing

-I blog about building in public, local-first AI, and shipping things solo at [tarlow.space](https://tarlow.space).
+I blog about building in public, AI, and shipping things solo at [tarlow.space](https://tarlow.space).

-## Stack

-Astro · TypeScript · Node.js · Electron · Firebase · Tailwind CSS · local LLMs

 ## Elsewhere